syoyo/lucille/rnd/HaskellRSLCompiler/README.txt

 TODO
 ----

- * C preprocessor.
-Use mcpp? cpphs?
  * Syntax fixing
- * Typer
+ * More sophisticated type system.
  * Optimization with CFG.